Obvious Manipulations in Matching without and with Contracts: Preliminaries

-Given a set of contracts $\mathbf{X}$, a particular market is determined by a \textit{preference relation}, over the set of allocations $A ( \mathbf{X} _{i}) $,\footnote{ Observe that every allocation in $A ( \mathbf{X}_{i}) $ contains only contracts involving $i.$} for each agent $i\in D\cup H$.
-Such preferences are antisymmetric, transitive, and complete.
-Observe that $\left\vert Z\right\vert \leq 1$ for all $Z\in A ( \mathbf{X }_{d}) $ and $d\in D.$ Therefore, we might visualize a doctor's preference relation as an order on the contracts involving itself and the empty set.
-In our analysis, as is usual in the literature, we will assume that only one side of the market is strategic: the doctors; while hospitals' preferences are fixed and common knowledge.
+Given a set of contracts $\mathbf{X}$, a particular market is defined by a preference relation for each agent $i \in D \cup H$ over the set of allocations $A(\mathbf{X}{i})$.\footnote{Preferences are antisymmetric, transitive, and complete binary relations on $A(\mathbf{X}{i})$.
+Note that every allocation in $A(\mathbf{X}_{i})$ contains only contracts involving $i$.} In our analysis, as is common in the literature, we assume that only one side of the market is strategic—the doctors—while hospitals' preferences are fixed and commonly known \citep[see, for example][]{sakai2011note, hirata2017stable, iwase2022equivalence}.